protoporos/alternative-world/README.md

 ## HELP!

 You are on a very similar quest or want to get involved please contact me, it would make me very happy.

+## OVERVIEW

+The repository hosts a number of different files with different duties.
+The file [nodes.md](https://github.com/protoporos/alternative-world/blob/main/nodes.md) lists nodes of such a system which already have been created by lovely people imagining a better world.
+The markdown file named [Insoiration.md](Inspiration.md) lists a bunch of YouTube Videos that give an idea of what we want to create.